What Is Lisfranc Surgery?

 The hardware that is placed during surgery is sometimes removed 4-6 months after surgery.
 Hardware placed for a fusion typically is not removed unless it becomes bothersome.

-Should I have my recently injured foot realigned, or do I need it fused?
+Should I have my injured foot realigned or fused?

 This is a debated topic.
-A patient typically will do well with realignment of the bones for simple Lisfranc injuries.
-More substantial injuries that result
+For simple Lisfranc injuries, a patient typically will do well with realignment of the bones.
+More substantial injuries that result in obvious displacement

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute